kasesag/kasesag.github.io/content/_index.md

 ---

 ## Hello there!
-I'm Kacper 'kasesag' Sagalara, and I'm a 19-year-old boy who loves science, computing, hacking & LGBTQ community 🏳️‍🌈.
+I'm Kacper 'kasesag' Sagalara, and I'm a 19-year-old boy who loves science, computing, hacking & LGBTQ people 🏳️‍🌈.

 I'm mainly into tinkiering with computers and I really like to program in C/C++, Rust & Python.
 I may also use other languages in various projects.
 I also like to tinker with microcontrollers & electronics in general.